huyisme-005/LaMusique/README.md

     *   Manually type, paste, or edit lyrics directly in an integrated textarea.
     *   Compose a melody based on the current lyrics (either AI-generated or manually entered/edited), selected key, and tempo.
     *   The generated melody description includes **instructions on how to manually sing the song**.
+    *   The AI also provides **feedback and suggestions on the lyrics** used for melody generation.
     *   Includes an expanded list of music genres.
 *   **Audio Input & Analysis**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 If no audio is uploaded, a default silent placeholder is used for analysis.
+Audio input is optional.
     *   (Planned) Record audio directly using a microphone.
     *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio (and any globally available lyrics, if applicable).
 (Note: This is a preliminary check with limitations).
 *   **Integrated AI Copilot Hints**: Contextual tips and instructions for various features are available via "Info" icons and tooltips directly within each relevant component/section.